-Edited by Geraldin Carniyan, Anonymous, Lynn, Eng and 2 others
+Edited by Geraldin Carniyan, Lynn, Eng, Rebecca M. and 1 other

 If you've got under eye bags, puffiness, dark circles and wrinkles, you know that these things can make you appear older, tired or haggard, even if you've gotten a full night's sleep.
 As we age, this is often caused by weakening tissue around the eyes and migrating orbital fat.
 In other cases, eye bags are caused by accumulating fluid in the area below the eye, or they're simply hereditary.
 If you've tried all of the anti-puffiness creams and lotions at the drugstore and haven't found the solution yet, there are several natural remedies and lifestyle choices that are quite effective in combating stubborn eye bags.
 These solutions can help you save money, and you might already have some of the ingredients in your kitchen.

 To find the most effective methods of treatment for eye bags and dark circles, you need to know what's causing them.
 Check out this list to find out some of the most common causes of eye bags and dark circles so you know where to start.

 While it feels so good to rub our tired and itchy eyes, doing so breaks the tiny capillaries beneath the skin, resulting in puffiness and redness.
 It also stimulates the development of melanin, resulting in discoloration and darkening of the under eye area.

 Airborne allergies such as dust, smoke and pollen can result in dark circles, redness and puffiness.
 Food allergies that are caused by dairy products, wheat and many others can also do the same.
 Some people are sensitive or allergic to certain skincare products and creams, which can result in irritation, puffiness and redness around the eyes.

 Lack of sleep is a common cause of eye bags and dark circles.
 This is because people tend to look more pale when we lack sleep, and hollows around the eyes become more apparent.